 - Speak from the Word of God

-It is important that our words are consistent with the word of God when we face challenges in our lives.
+Our words must be consistent with the word of God when we face challenges in our lives.
 Even when good things happen, we need to speak the word of God because we need God’s instruction in good times and bad times.

-Rehearse not only Bible scriptures but the outcome in your life that the Scripture reveals.
-One thing you can be certain of with regards to the word of God and that is that it brings life, not death (See John 6:63).
+Rehearse Bible Scriptures and the outcome in your life that they reveal.
+You can be sure that it brings life, not death (See John 6:63).
 Paint a better picture in your mind and heart by the word of God instead of worrying about things.